Billy does Buttonwillow

 The gas prices here were just as bad.

 The home stretch was a breeze.
 I simply had to conquer Arvin and jump on the Five North for a pleasant 15-minute drive until reaching the motel exit.
 Last time Pat and I stayed at this motel, we enjoyed a racer discount, paying only twenty-five dollars.
 However, tonight was a different story.
 It seemed that the universe had conspired against me, as the price had suddenly jumped to fifty-five dollars.
 Despite this setback, I remained undeterred.
 With a 6 AM wake-up call, I calculated that I was essentially paying ten dollars per hour for a good night’s sleep.
 As I settled into my room on the second floor, I couldn’t help but notice the peculiar aroma of weed and unpleasant body odor emanating from the room below.
 Determined not to let it ruin my night, I resorted to creative measures.
 I slept with the bathroom’s exhaust fan on, to prevent any contact high.
 Prudently, I chose to keep my distance from the bedding, opting to sleep on top of the blanket, wearing my hoodie with the hood firmly over my head, and hands tucked into the pockets.
-I was determined not to let even an inch of my skin touch that questionable bed, for fear of contracting an unwanted visitor.
+I was determined not to let even an inch of my skin touch that questionable bed, for fear of contracting an unwanted visitor or disease.
 As I drifted off to sleep, the comforting sounds of Rocko’s Modern Life played softly from the TV.

 You must get back on the 5 freeway and drive north for another 15 minutes before you get to the exit for the track.
 I arrived at the track at 7:30 am, paid my two hundred dollars, and found myself a spot to call my own for the day.